Walks

 A useful walk diary can show the date, time, duration, and history of walks.
 Even this basic information can be valuable because it reveals habits, missed routines, and changes over time.

-- How walks connect with food, medicine, supplements, and daily care.
+• How walks connect with feeding, medication, supplements, and daily care.

-This information does not replace veterinary advice, but it can help the owner stay more organized and calmer.
+This information does not replace veterinary advice, but it can help the owner stay more organized and less stressed.

 How Orb iDog helps owners

 Orb iDog is an iPhone app for dog owners, created to support daily dog care.
-The idea is to keep the important parts of your dog’s care in one place — dog profile, health, food, supplements, medicines, and walks.
+The idea is to keep the important parts of your dog’s care in one place — dog profile, health, feeding, supplements, medications, and walks.

-In the Walks module, the owner can follow walk history and build a clearer picture of the dog’s routine.
+In the Walks module, the owner can follow walk history and build a better view of the dog’s routine.
 This is especially useful if you are often busy, work late, or have days when you are not sure whether your dog received enough outdoor time.

 When the data is visible, decisions become easier.
 If you regularly cannot provide enough walks — not because you do not care, but because of work, travel, or a demanding schedule — you can look for support.
-That is why Orb iDog is also developing marketplace features that will connect owners with dog walkers in future versions.
+That is why Orb iDog also organizes a structured dog walker flow: request, status updates, controlled handoff, active walk, history, and clearer responsibility.

 When you do not have enough time for walks